 What causes spondylosis ?

-The main cause is aging, but the way aging affects your spine can lead to other changes and problems.
-Spondylosis is a cascade: One anatomical change occurs, which leads to more degeneration and changes in your spine’s structures.
-These changes combine to cause spondylosis and its symptoms
+The main cause is ageing, but the way ageing affects your spine can lead to other changes and problems.
+Spondylosis is a cascade; one anatomical change occurs, which leads to more degeneration and changes in your spine’s structures.
+These changes combine to cause spondylosis and its symptoms.

 Spondylosis can affect the spine’s intervertebral discs (degenerative disc disease) and facet joints.
 As people grow older, normal age-related cellular changes, coupled with the effects of daily wear and tear can cause or contribute to discs losing normal shape, size, and height.
 These structural alterations may reduce the amount of space (disc space) between vertebral bodies and subsequently affect normal movement of the facet joints.
 Bone spurs (osteophytes) develop, which can pinch a spinal nerve root and cause inflammation and pain.